Unusual Options Activity Insight: Caterpillar | Benzinga

 Unusual Options Activity Insight: Caterpillar

-Shares of Caterpillar (NYSE:CAT) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $208.6.
+Caterpillar (NYSE:CAT) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $218.32 following the option alert.

 - Option Type: SWEEP